mikeschen/HangBoardRepeatersAndroid/README.md

 ## Description

-An interval timer for users to hang on a rock climbing fingerboard for different amounts of hang pause and rest time.
+An interval timer for users to hang on a rock climbing hangboard for different amounts of hang pause and rest time.

 ## Technologies